BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 Click [here](assets/seed-data/seed-data-README.md) for seed data.
 ## H. Authentication and Authorization Plan

+### Authentication

-#### Authentication
+#### Login Process:
-Authentication is handled by asking users to enter their username and password from the login page.
-Upon submission, the client will transmit the username and password to the server.
-The password is then converted to a SHA256 hash.
-The username and password hash are then passed and compared to the USER table in the SQLite database.
-If a match is found, the user/admin is allowed to log in.
-If a match is not found (i.e. invalid username or password), they are not allowed to log in.

-For registration, the client submits a username and password to the server.
-The server hashes the password using SHA256.
-A new entry is then added to the USER table with the supplied username and hashed password, and the user will be logged in with these credentials.
+- User enters username and password on login page.
+- Client transmits credentials to server.
+- Server hashes password using SHA256.
+- Username and hashed password compared against `USER` table in SQLite database.
+- Match found → user/admin logged in successfully.
+- No match → login denied (invalid credentials).

-Upon a successful login, a JWT is issued to the user/admin.
+- Upon successful login, JWT issued to user/admin.

+#### Registration Process

+- Client submits username and password to server.
+- Server hashes password using SHA256.
+- New entry added to `USER` table with username and hashed password.
+- User Automatically logged in with new credentials.

+### Authorization

+### Role Management

+- Role is determined by `IsAdmin` field in `USER` table.
+- `IsAdmin = 0` → standard user.
+- `IsAdmin = 1` → administrator.

+### User Permissions

+- Search Inventory.
+- Register and log-in.
+- Complete purchases and confirm orders.
+- Add/remove from cart.
+- Check out.

+### Administrator Permissions

+- All user permission plus:
+- Add items to inventory.
+- Remove items from inventory.
+- Generate sales report.
+- Check out.

-#### Authorization
+### Endpoint Authorization Flow:
-Authorization is handled by the IsAdmin field in the USER table.
-If it has a value of 0, the entry is a user.
-If set to 1, the entry is an admin.

-Users are able to search inventory, register and log in, complete purchases, confirm orders, add or remove items from their cart, and check out.
-Admins can perform every action a user can in addition to admin specific actions.
-They can add items to the inventory, remove items from inventory, and generate sales reports.

-For each API request a client makes, it passes a JWT along with its request.
-The JWT is used to identify the associated user in the USER table of the database.
-If no user is identified and the endpoint requires authentication (most do), code specific to that endpoint is not executed and the client will receive an error response code (401 unauthorized).
+- Client includes JWT with each API request.
+- Server validates JWT and identified associated user in `USER` table.
+- **If no user identified and endpoint requires authentication**: Return `401 Unauthorized`.

-If a user associated with the JWT is found and the endpoint functionality is accessible to all users, action will be taken on behalf of the identified user.
+- **If user identified and endpoint accessible to all users**: Execute action on behalf of user.

-If a user associated with the JWT is found and the endpoint functionality is only accessible to admins, the IsAdmin field is checked for the identified user.
-If the identified user is an admin,  action will be taken on behalf of the identified admin.
-Otherwise, code specific to that endpoint is not executed and the client will receive an error response code (401 unauthorized).

-Route guards are used on the frontend to ensure that only admins are shown actions that only admins can perform (i.e. don't show inventory management actions to users).
+- **If user identified and endpoint requires administrative access**: Check `IsAdmin` field:
+      - `IsAdmin = 1` → Execute admin action.
+      - `IsAdmin = 0` → return `401 Unauthorized`.